joeninhoanalytics/joeninhoanalytics/README.md

 ## Hi there 👋

+I've created this to play around with soccer analytics.
+It could be slow going...

 <!--
 **joeninhoanalytics/joeninhoanalytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.